nonipas/e-thrift/README.md

 ## About E-thrift
-E-thrift is a Thrift and Cooperative Society management.
+E-thrift is a Thrift and Cooperative Society Management System.
 It's core functions are stated below:

 - Member management
 - Contribution managemnet